jibanCat/DigitalHumanities/Han-Ji/README.md

 To resolve this situation, we can use JavaScript API in http://char.iis.sinica.edu.tw/API/normalization.htm to acquire the fragments of chars, and then we can use the fragments to search the correct rare char unicodes.

-The following lines show how to scrape the a bag of rare char unicodes from a text string:
+The following lines show how to fetch the a bag of rare char unicodes from a text string:

 ```python
 from rare_char_converter import rare_char_converter